“What really interests me is whether God had any choice in the creation of the world” – Albert Einstein

 “The whole history of science has been the gradual realization that events do not happen in an arbitrary manner, but that they reflect a certain underlying order, which may or may not be divinely inspired.” – Stephen Hawking

-Nevertheless, many dismiss the significance of this fine-tuning with the anthropic principle: if our universe wasn’t built for life, then we wouldn’t be here to observe it.
-Assuming that we exist in an infinite multiverse, only in a universe capable of supporting life will there be living beings capable of observing and reflecting upon any such fine tuning.
-In other words, the existence of our Universe and its potential for life is just a coincidence.
+But many dismiss the significance of this fine-tuning with the weak anthropic principle: the universe must be as we observe it to be, because otherwise we wouldn’t be here to observe it.
+Assuming we exist in an infinite multiverse, only in a universe capable of supporting life will there be living beings capable of observing and reflecting upon any such fine tuning.
+In other words, our universe just happened to have the laws that support the existence of sapient life.
+We are just a coincidence, and our reality is nothing but an accident.

 In a hypothetical multiverse, every universe is like a bubble popping in and out of existence.
 Each has its own set of physical laws, and ours happens to have the physical laws that allow for life as we know it.

-Many intellectuals have adopted a materialistic philosophy, which claims that there is no why.
-Nature has no purpose.
-From life’s complexity to the mind’s awareness, everything can be explained by the purposeless laws of science.
-Our entire existence can be reduced to a coincidental sequence of physicochemical interactions.
-In the grand scheme of things, we are completely irrelevant.
-There is no god, no meaning to life, and certainly no purpose for us to realize.
+Likewise, many academics have adopted a philosophy that assumes nature has no inherent purpose (see scientific materialism or existential nihilism).
+From the complexity of life to the mind’s awareness, everything can be explained by the aimless laws of science.
+At the subatomic scale, our entire existence can be reduced to a sequence of physical interactions between particles and waves.
+The past, present, and future may all have been determined since the beginning of time, perhaps with some quantum randomness thrown in.
+Either way, we are completely irrelevant in the grand scheme of things.
+There is no “design,” no deeper meaning to life, and certainly no higher purpose for us to realize.
 Like every other species, we will vanish in the blink of an eye.

 “Some things occur just by chance.
 What if our most fundamental questions, our late-at-night-wonderings about why we are here, have no more satisfying answer than an exasperated shrug and a meekly muttered, ‘things just seem to have turned out that way’?” – Richard Dawkins

-Perhaps the materialist is right, and there is no why.
-Some of the brightest minds think that we’re just a blip on the radar, fated to nonexistence.
+Perhaps the materialists and nihilists are right, and there is no why.
+Some of the brightest minds think that we’re just a blip on the radar, fated to extinction.
 But while nobody can prove that we matter, nobody can prove that we don’t matter.
-Not even the materialist can claim with absolute certainty that our existence is meaningless, that our intuition is completely mistaken.
-The anthropic principle is certainly plausible, but it hinges on a hypothetical multiverse that is currently unverifiable.
+Not even the most apologetic atheist can claim with absolute certainty that our existence is meaningless, that our intuition is completely mistaken.
+The anthropic principle is certainly plausible, but it hinges on a hypothetical multiverse that is currently *unverifiable.
 And while the reality of other universes might be interesting to ponder, there is a reality that we cannot ignore: the healthy mind is inclined to consider itself relevant, and its vitality is rooted in purpose.

 “People are prone to resist scientific claims when they clash with intuitive beliefs.” – Atul Gawande

 We all want to exist, but no one wants a meaningless existence.
-As small as we are, as insignificant as we may be, the majority of the world clings to a faith rooted in the notion that the Universe was made for us, the human species.
-Even when reason says otherwise, the human mind claims that we are indeed the center of the Universe.
+As small as we are, as insignificant as we may be, most of the world clings to a faith rooted in the notion that the universe was made for us, the human species.
+Even when reason says otherwise, the human mind wants to think that it is indeed the center of the universe.
 The image of God.
 The creator’s purpose for creating.
 So what if our sense of relevance isn’t entirely unfounded?
 What if our search for meaning isn’t all that vain?

 “If there is any optimism for mankind, any chance of unifying our species, then it remains in the possibility that our existence is, in fact, bound with a greater purpose.
 Because human nature, as hopeless as it seems, is our only hope.”
-When you consider the fact that 85% of the world is religious—a figure that is expected to rise—you realize that our materialistic speculations will be of no benefit to our species.
-Because of human nature and its teleological inclinations, the most meaningful ideas always drive the greatest cooperation.
-Thus, concepts that impart an existential objective will be the most useful for the preservation of mankind.
+When considering the fact that 85% of the world is religious—a figure that is expected to rise—it seems that our materialistic and nihilistic speculations will be of little benefit to our species.
+Because of human nature and its teleological inclinations, the most meaningful ideas will inspire the greatest cooperation, and concepts that impart an existential objective will be the most useful for the preservation of humankind.

 “Concepts that have proven useful in ordering things easily achieve such authority over us that we forget their earthly origins and accept them as unalterable givens.
 The path of scientific progress is often made impassable for a long time by such errors.
 Therefore it is by no means an idle game if we become practiced in analyzing long-held commonplace concepts and showing the circumstances on which their justification and usefulness depend.” – Albert Einstein

 “If humanity is to survive, then we must mobilize the intellectual community to take its place as the head of the human system.
-We need an agreement among the thinkers who will ultimately guide the future of our species.”
-Thus, we can no longer demean life as some chance anomaly, or the mind as some blind illusion.
-We must consider the possibility that we exist for a reason.
-Because intellectuals and imbeciles alike are bound to this principle of human nature: cooperation requires a unifying objective.
-Scientists and sociopaths, like everyone else, will not work together without a reason to.
+We need an agreement among the thinkers who will ultimately guide the future of our species” (Scientists & Sociopaths).
+But such a cooperation seems unlikely given the many divisions among our academics.
+Of particular concern is the pervasiveness of our nihilistic assumptions: everything is chance, there is no meaning or purpose, and we may as well be nonexistent.
+These are dangerous notions because, as cognitive psychologist Steven Pinker notes, “pessimism can be a self-fulfilling prophecy.”
+If we cannot let go of extinction, then we may doom ourselves to extinction.
+If we fail to hope, then we will remain hopeless.
+We can no longer afford to demean life as some chance anomaly, or the mind as some blind illusion.
+We must consider the possibility that we exist for a reason, because intellectuals and imbeciles alike are bound to this principle of human nature: cooperation requires a unifying objective.
+Scientists and psychopaths, like everyone else, will not work together without a reason to.
 And since we cannot prove the absence of purpose, it would be wise for us to assume a purpose that agrees with both our logic and our intuition.

 “We humans have seen the atoms which constitute all of nature and the forces that sculpted this work.
 And we, who embody the local eyes and ears and thoughts and feelings of the Cosmos, have begun to wonder about our origins.
 [We are] starstuff pondering the stars; organized assemblages of ten billion billion billion atoms considering the evolution of atoms; tracing the long journey by which, here at last, consciousness arose.
 We are a way for the Cosmos to know itself.” – Carl Sagan

-Even if we exist in a multiverse, the anthropic principle does not preclude the possibility that our universe has become aware for a reason.
+Even if we exist in a multiverse, the weak anthropic principle does not preclude the possibility that our universe has become aware for a reason.
 Just because our existence is lucky does not mean it is necessarily trivial.
-While the human species is coincidental, human nature may represent a universal tendency found in the development of all sentient beings.
-Any self-awareness that arises will consider its existence meaningful, and its intelligence will be bound with an emotional purpose.
-Maybe our intuition tells us we matter because we do, in fact, matter.
-In the interest of our survival, this idea is certainly worth considering.
+And while the human species is coincidental, human nature may represent a universal tendency found in the evolution of all sentient beings.
+Maybe any self-awareness that arises will consider its own existence meaningful, and its intelligence will be bound with an emotional purpose.
+And perhaps our intuition tells us we matter because we do, in fact, matter.
+In the interest of our survival, this is certainly worth considering.

 “There is in this Universe much of what seems to be design.
 Every time we come upon it, we breathe a sigh of relief.
 We are forever hoping to find, or at least safely deduce, a Designer.
-But instead, we repeatedly discover that natural processes… can extract order out of chaos, and deceive us into deducing purpose where there is none… [But] maybe there is one hiding, maddeningly unwilling to be revealed.” – Carl Sagan
+But instead, we repeatedly discover that natural processes… can extract order out of chaos, and deceive us into deducing purpose where there is none… The evidence, so far at least and laws of Nature aside, does not require a Designer.
+Maybe there is one hiding, maddeningly unwilling to be revealed.” – Carl Sagan